dotnet/interactive/docs/jupyter-in-polyglot-notebooks.md

 IRkernel::installspec()
 ```

-You might need to restart VSCode.
+If you installed a new kernelspec or added new environment variables, you will need to restart VSCode.

-If working with Anaconda, run the following command in a notebook cell:
+If working with Jupyter using Anaconda, run the following command in a notebook cell:
 ```
 #!connect jupyter --kernel-name Rkernel --conda-env base --kernel-spec ir
 ```
-If working with Jupyter directly:
+If working with Jupyter directly without Anaconda:
 ```
 #!connect jupyter --kernel-name Rkernel --kernel-spec ir
 ```